 General.
 Community Development Fund Advisors, LLC, located at 6255 Chapman Field Drive, Miami, Florida 33156, was organized under the laws of the State of Delaware as a limited liability company on July 25, 2011.
 The Adviser is registered with the SEC as an investment adviser under the Investment Advisers Act of 1940, as amended (the "Advisers Act").
-The Adviser was organized to provide investment advice to the Fund and the Adviser's beneficial owner is Kenneth H. Thomas, Ph.D.
-As of December 31, 2022, the Adviser had approximately \$113.6 million in assets under management.
+The Adviser was organized to provide investment advice to the Fund and the Adviser's beneficial owners are Kenneth H. Thomas, Ph.D. and Gregory A. Thomas.
+As of December 31, 2024, the Adviser had approximately \$206 million in assets under management.